Nimira43/Tensorflow/01-Deep-Learning/Introduction.md

 Advantages: Rich in information and context, capturing nuances and complex insights that structured data might miss.
 However, it requires more sophisticated tools to process and analyze.

-When it comes to Machine Learning and Deep Learning:
+# Data: when it comes to Machine Learning and Deep Learning:

+## Structured Data:

-Structured Data: Traditional Machine Learning algorithms are quite effective.
+Traditional Machine Learning algorithms are quite effective.

+Machine Learning tends to be more efficient.
+It's well-suited for handling organised, tabular data and can perform well with less computational power and smaller datasets.

+Examples: Linear regression, decision trees, random forests.

+Use Machine Learning for structured, well-organised data with clear relationships.

+## Unstructured Data:

-Unstructured Data: Deep Learning, particularly with neural networks, is often better suited for processing and making sense of complex unstructured data.
+Deep Learning, particularly with neural networks, is often better suited for processing and making sense of complex unstructured data.

+Deep Learning shines.
+It excels at processing and understanding complex patterns in data like images, audio, and text.

+Examples: Convolutional neural networks (CNNs) for image recognition, recurrent neural networks (RNNs) for sequential data, transformers for natural language processing.

+Use Deep Learning for unstructured, complex data where patterns are more intricate and require advanced feature extraction.

+# Machine Learning Algorithms

+Machine learning algorithms are the backbone of teaching machines to make sense of data and learn from it.
+Here are a few popular ones:

+## Linear Regression:

+Use Case: Predicting a continuous value (e.g., house prices).

+How It Works: Finds a linear relationship between input variables and the output.

+## Logistic Regression:

+Use Case: Binary classification problems (e.g., spam detection).

+How It Works: Predicts the probability of a binary outcome.

+## Decision Trees:

+Use Case: Both classification and regression tasks.

+How It Works: Splits data into branches to make decisions.

+## Random Forests:

+Use Case: Classification and regression.

+How It Works: Combines multiple decision trees to improve accuracy.

+## Support Vector Machines (SVM):

+Use Case: Classification tasks.

+How It Works: Finds the hyperplane that best separates the data into classes.

+## K-Nearest Neighbours (KNN):

+Use Case: Classification and regression.

+How It Works: Predicts the output based on the closest data points.

+## Naive Bayes:

+Use Case: Text classification, spam detection.

+How It Works: Uses Bayes' theorem to predict the probability of an outcome.

+## K-Means Clustering:

+Use Case: Grouping similar data points (e.g., customer segmentation).

+How It Works: Partitions data into clusters based on similarity.

+## Principal Component Analysis (PCA):

+Use Case: Dimensionality reduction, data visualisation.

+How It Works: Reduces the number of features while retaining most of the variation.

+#### Each algorithm has its strengths and is suitable for different types of problems and data structures.